 Cystic Fibrosis (CF) is a genetic disease that affects the Lungs and Digestive system.
 Mucus (hope you’re not eating your dinner right now…) is something that everyone has, in people without CF it is used to trap infection that comes into the lungs via the airways, from there it is coughed up and either spat out or swallowed.
 However in people with CF our mucus is much thicker and stickier, making it much harder to cough up.
 So instead of trapping the infection and then it being spat out, the infection harbours in the lungs, which being a warm moist place is a great place for bacteria to grow.
 Because of this people with CF are much more prone to infection, if you want to Learn more about CF you can do so here.

-I have always loved singing, dancing and acting, and never let my CF stop me from doing what I loved.
-However during Christmas 2014 this all changed, as when I was performing in ‘The Christmas spectacular 2014’, my lung collapsed during a performance and I was admitted to hospital on Christmas Eve.
-I haven’t been able to perform on stage since.
-But thanks to Youtube – I’ve been able to keep entertaining people and continue to raise awareness of both CF and Organ Donation.
+I have always loved singing, dancing, and acting, and never let my CF stop me from doing what I loved.
+However, during Christmas 2014 this all changed, as when I was performing in ‘The Christmas spectacular 2014’, my lung collapsed during a performance and I was admitted to hospital on Christmas Eve.
+This was the real turning point in my life, and the moment that I decided a transplant probably was something that I needed.

-Since being on the list I've made many appearances on both Television, Radio, Print, and online to raise awareness of Cystic Fibrosis and Organ Donation and I am really proud of what I've been able to achieve despite what has been put 'in front' of me.
+Since then I've made many appearances on both Television, Radio, Print, and online to raise awareness of Cystic Fibrosis and Organ Donation and I am really proud of what I've been able to achieve despite what has been put 'in front' of me.

 Please feel free to send a message if you want to chat about anything.
 Or if you just want to continue to follow my story, you can find my on Facebook, YouTube, Twitter and Instagram (links below).